2023 International Piano Competition

 International Tours

-The Institute’s goal of preserving and promoting jazz includes introducing people around the world to this great American art form.
-Through regular tours sponsored by the U.S. State Department and other partners, the Institute builds bridges to other cultures and increases musical understanding through jazz education, performance and community engagement activities.
-Since 1989 the Institute's international programs have taken master jazz musicians to nearly forty countries across six continents.
+Through regular tours sponsored by the U.S. State Department and other partners, the Institute builds bridges to other cultures and increases musical understanding through jazz education, performances and community engagement.
+Since 1989, the Institute's international programs have taken master jazz musicians to nearly 40 countries across 6 continents.

 Learn More